 At various times while running, WordPress checks to see if any plugins have functions that are registered to run at that time.
 If so, those functions are executed.

 Plugins register their functions to execute at various times using “filter” and “action” hooks.
-Filters expect you to return something and actions do not.

 Use these commands in your plugin: